-Copenhagen is a compact, walkable and trafficless city.
-This is a clean, calm and easygoing destination with exceptional sights, museums and restaurants.
+Copenhagen (the capital of Denmark) is a compact, walkable and trafficless city.
+This is a clean, calm, and easygoing destination with exceptional sights, museums and restaurants.
 It is a perfect combination of traditional and modern, and also the embodiment of the Danish cosy and sociable way of living, the Danes call “hygge”.

-5. Admire the Danish royal legacy at Amalienborg Slot : At the northern part of the city lies a grand cobbled square surrounded by four Rococo palaces, which together make up Amalienborg Slot, which is the home of the royal Danish family since 1794.
+5. Admire the Danish royal legacy at Amalienborg Slot : At the northern part of the city lies a grand cobbled square surrounded by four Rococo palaces, which together make up Amalienborg Slot, which is the home of the Royal Danish family since 1794.
 The palaces were built by wealthy traders and were confiscated by the royal family after a fire destroyed its previous palace.
-The best time to visit the area is at noon, when the daily ceremony for the changing of the guard takes place.
+The best time to visit the area is at noon when the daily ceremony for the changing of the guard takes place.
 Amalienborg Slot is a beloved place by the Danish people.
-Their love for their Queen Margrethe II, is a paradox of their national psyche.
+Their love for their Queen Margrethe II is a paradox of their national psyche.
 Although they have a strong and healthy democratic tradition, at the same time they are proud of their royal legacy.
 Let’s not forget that the Danish monarchy is the oldest continuing line in the world.
-Queen Margrethe II’s heritage can be traced back around year 900.
-Just next of this grand square, Marmorkirken (also known as Frederikskirken) is a spectacular church with one of the biggest domes in Europe.
+Queen Margrethe II’s heritage can be traced back to the year 900.
+Just next to this grand square, Marmorkirken (also known as Frederikskirken) is a spectacular church with one of the biggest domes in Europe.

 During our visit in Copenhagen, we stayed at Absalon Hotel and really enjoyed our days there with their excellent service, clean rooms and wonderful breakfast, and of course the very convenient location.

-Copenhagen is really the Beauty of the North and a visit there is an unforgetable and colourful experience.
+Copenhagen is really the Beauty of the North and a visit there is an unforgettable and colourful experience.